 Hot-Stamping or Embossing

-Designs that incorporate hot stamping or embossing of any of Marietta College’s visual identity marks should be produced in conjunction with the Office of Strategic Communications & Marketing.
+Designs that incorporate hot stamping or embossing of any of Marietta College’s visual identity marks should be produced in conjunction with the Office of Communication & Brand Management.
 Hot stamping and embossing options are generally limited to navy blue, black, silver or a blind emboss.

 The Marietta College name and reputation are strong, and as such, they are an asset to entities on campus, a fact that reduces the need for individual unit-specific logos.
 The overwhelming majority of entities on campus are represented visually by the Marietta College logo, customized to the name of their individual entity as shown below.
 This unit-specific logo represents individual campus entities on all stationery, merchandise and printed and electronic communications.
 These entities include, but are not limited to: